HomeMy WebLinkAbout2023-12-19 Planning Board Minutes (Final)The Town of Danby

 SPR-2023-03 1429 Danby Road "Owl's Nest Infant Care Daycare Center"

-Parcel: Applicant: Lindsey Judd 2.-1-37
+Parcel: 2.-1-37 Applicant: Lindsey Judd

-Zone: SEQR Type: Type II Proposal: Commercial B To operate a daycare center
+Zone: Commercial B SEQR Type: Type II Proposal: To operate a daycare center

-in an exis ng building.
+in an existing building.

 The Applicant was not present but Planner Hutnik spoke for her